PhD Tuition and Financial Aid

 As funding may not be able to cover all expenses, supplemental employment may be helpful.
 Students funded as Teaching Assistants or through external funding and who are in good academic standing may work a maximum of 10 hours per week in a supplemental job.

 Non-US citizens or non-US permanent residents, however, are not eligible for federal grants.
-Therefore, these students must secure their own funding for any part of the PhD program that exists outside the first three years.
-This includes not only work after the third year, but it may include English Language training that the school could require be completed at Penn prior to the start of the first academic semester.
+Therefore, these students must secure their own funding for any part of the PhD program that exists outside the first four years.
+This includes not only work after the fourth year, but it may include English Language training that the school could require be completed at Penn prior to the start of the first academic semester.